polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 ```

 If you evaluate the above Hyperlambda, then both *[some-data]* and *[some-complex-data]* will be associated with the _"john-doe"_ user, as settings.
 To
-retrieve the settings for the currently logged in user, you can use the *[get-my-user-settings]* Active Event.
+retrieve the settings for the currently logged in user, you can use the *[p5.auth.my-settings.get]* Active Event.
 The user's settings are a convenient place to
 store small pieces of user related data, which are unique to each user in your system, such as name, email address, twitter handler, etc.

 You can also change your currently logged in user's settings, with the following code.

 ```
-set-my-user-settings
+p5.auth.my-settings.set
   some-data:foo-bar
   some-complex-data
     name:foo
     value:bar
 ```

-The difference is that *[edit-user]* can only be invoked by root accounts, while the latter, *[set-my-user-settings]* can be invoked by all users, except
+The difference is that *[p5.auth.users.edit]* can only be invoked by root accounts, while the latter, *[p5.auth.my-settings.set]* can be invoked by all users, except
 "guest" users of course (which actually aren't "real users").

-To get your user's settings, use the *[get-my-user-settings]* Active Event.
+To get your user's settings, use the *[p5.auth.my-settings.get]* Active Event.

 To change the passsword of the currently logged in user, use the following code.

 ```
-change-password:bar
+p5.auth.change-my-password:bar
 ```

 The above Hyperlambda will change the passsword for the currentlylogged in user to _"bar"_.

-## [whoami], figuring out who you are
+## [p5.auth.whoami], figuring out who you are

-To see who you are, you can invoke *[whoami]*, like the following code illustrates.
+To see who you are, you can invoke *[p5.auth.whoami]*, like the following code illustrates.

 ```
-whoami
+p5.auth.whoami
 ```

 The above Hyperlambda will return the following.

 ```
-whoami
+p5.auth.whoami
   username:root
   role:root
   default:bool:false